quantumlib/unitary/unitary/alpha/README.md

 We can also do a quantum if statement that applies an effect only if a quantum object is a certain state.
 This manifests in a "controlled" gate in the quantum world.

+Note that a quantum if only applies to quantum effects.
+You cannot put classical effects or imperative code as a controlled effect of a quantum if.
+(In general, classical code, such as assignments are usually irreversible and thusly incompatible with quantum unitary operations without special consideration, such as adding ancilla operations, i.e. Stinespring's dilation).

 For instance,